-To mark Black History Month, Victoria Ekpo recently co-founded FootSteps, a walking and activity group for Black women and their friends in the North West.
-Here, she reminisces about an eventful Lancashire walking challenge, and explains why it is so important to encourage more Black women to embrace the outdoors.
+Victoria Ekpo was one of the founders of FootSteps, a walking and activity group for Black women and their friends in the north west.
+Here, she reminisces about an eventful Lancashire walking challenge and explains why it is so important to encourage more Black women to embrace the outdoors.

 Tackling Chorley’s Three Peaks

 Looking around on the internet for walks that would fit the bill, a particularly amusing route guide by a guy called Mart decided our route.
 He had done the Chorley Three Peaks – covering Great Hill, Winter Hill and Rivington Pike – in the autumn of 2014.

 We decided if a ‘hillwalker with dodgy knees’ can ‘waffle about the great outdoors’ so could we.
 And my friend Blanca, who had done no more than a few struts around a park, could surely manage – or so we thought.

 The 12-mile stamp did not deter us, and Mart painted such an idyllic picture of the climb to Winter Hill that we did not even consider checking other sources or a map!

 With the air crisp and the sky clear of any threat of rain, we set out on our walk.
 From the drive into Rivington, crossing over the reservoir bridge to the Lower House car park, we were teased by the views and looked forward to the walk.